LionWeb-io/space-demo/ts/README.md

   **Note** that it currently defines ta space DSL's `Language` instance (=LionCore/M3) itself, but soon, we'll probably pick up one that's exported from MPS.

-  Run the generator as follows, from anywhere within this (sub-)project:
+  Run the generator as follows, from inside the `build` package:

   ```shell
   $ npm run generate